Greg0109/ror-social-scaffold/README.md

     rpsec --format documentation
 ```

-> Tests will be added by Microverse students.
+> Test will be added by Microverse students.
 There are no tests for initial features in order to make sure that students write all tests from scratch.

 ### Deployment